The Project Leadership Mentor helping business managers lead technology projects using a simple CLARITY-COLLABORATION-CADENCE framework.

 This Approach Works.

-I’ve spent decades leading and recovering complex tech projects across business and technology environments.
+I’ve spent decades leading and recovering complex data and AI tech projects across business and technology environments.

 But more importantly, I’ve worked closely with managers and directors balancing operational responsibility with project accountability.